tejash023/airline-booking-backend/README.md

-# Welcome to Flight Service
+# Welcome to Flights Search Service

 ## Users can search and find flights between two cities